Newly identified species of Tanzanian tree toad leapfrog the tadpole stage and give birth to toadlets

 Toads that reproduce in water lay an impressive number of eggs — in some cases about 20,000 in a single clutch.

-“They can do that every couple of weeks,” said Dr. Mark D. Scherz, lead author of the study published November 6 in the journal Vertebrate Zoology.
+“They can do that every couple of weeks,” said Dr. Mark D. Scherz, senior author of the study published November 6 in the journal Vertebrate Zoology.

 “They lay those eggs and they develop into teeny, tiny tadpoles, of which only a fraction ever make it out of the pond,” Scherz, curator of herpetology at the Natural History Museum of Denmark and an associate professor of vertebrate zoology at the University of Copenhagen, told CNN.